discovery-unicamp/2025-Paramount-Iterations-analysis/README.md

 This repository contains:

 1) Scripts to analyze the Paramount Iteration data collected from several applications running on the cloud.
-2) Output files produced by these scripts.
+2) Key output files produced by these scripts.

 ## Scripts

-- `00_process_raw_csv.py`: process Paramount Iterations CSVs of multiple executions, producing the charts of multiple executions and selecting the median result.
+- `00_process_raw_csv.py`: Process Paramount Iterations CSVs of multiple executions, producing the charts of multiple executions and selecting the median result.
-- `01-plot-pis.py`: compare the iterations of an application in multiple cloud executions.
+- `01-plot-pis.py`: Compare the iterations of an application in multiple cloud executions.
-- `02-extract-logs.py`: parse the median CSVs files and generate a single pickle file with the data for analysis.
+- `02-extract-logs.py`: Parse the median CSVs files and generate a single pickle file with the data for analysis.
-- `03-sanity-checking.py`: analyze the data in the pickle file, producing `analysis_per_application` and `analysis_per_instance`.
+- `03-sanity-checking.py`: Analyze the data in the pickle file, producing `analysis_per_application` and `analysis_per_instance`.
-- `04-post-process.py`: generate the histogram charts and LaTex table based on the `analysis_per_application.csv`.
+- `04-post-process.py`: Generate the histogram charts and LaTex table based on the `analysis_per_application.csv`.

 ### Executing the scripts